Tsimpolos/Tsimpolos/README.md

 **`Current Student of Computer Science and Data Science at Lewis & Clark College`**
 <hr>
-Hello 👋!
+Hello World👋!
 I'm Panagiotis Tsimpouris, an international student at Lewis & Clark College with a strong passion for programming and problem-solving.
 Growing up in an international community with peers from 72 countries gave me a global perspective, which enriches my approach to collaborative projects.
 At college, I’ve been honing my skills in programming, data structures, and algorithms, while also exploring the ethical implications of technology in society.
 My work reflects a growing proficiency in languages like C, Python, HTML, CSS, Javascript, R and a commitment to creating elegant, efficient, and impactful solutions.
 I’m excited to share my journey and projects with you here—feel free to explore my repositories and reach out for collaboration!
 <br>

 <!-- Social icons section -->